Chest x-ray abnormalities

 • Left phrenic nerve palsy due to direct invasion of the nerve

-• A raised hemidiaphragm may be clinically mistaken for a pleural effusion
+• Occasionally a raised hemidiaphragm may be mistaken for a pleural effusion